 Our vision is a country where all communities have the infrastructure they need to thrive regardless of their financial resources.

 For more information or to get involved, please contact CEC Chair Doug Simon at DSimon@HDLAlaska.com.

 ASCE Alaska Report Card

-ASCE Report Cards are being compiled for each state. they grade the state's infrastructure on a scale from A to F. These report cards are used to raise awareness of the need for infrastructure construction, rehabilitation, repairs, and maintenance.
+ASCE Report Cards are are compiled for each state.
+They grade the state's infrastructure on a scale from A to F. These report cards are used to raise awareness of the need for infrastructure construction, rehabilitation, repairs, and maintenance.

 Tor Anderzen is heading up the Alaska Section's efforts on the Alaska ASCE Report Card.
 If you want to get involved, contact Tor Anderzen at TJAnderz@mtu.edu.

 The Younger Member Forum (YMF) is a sub-group of the American Society of Civil Engineers (ASCE).
 YMF is a society with a mission to offer opportunities to network with peers, learn more about civil engineering, participate in community and K-12 outreach, facilitate the transition of engineering students to young professionals, and provide recognition and encourage the full professional development of Younger ASCE Members.